I’m delighted to share with you today a recipe by my friend Esther.

 I trusted Esther and her recipe to start off, therefore I ventured to make a double batch the first time I cooked the sauce.
 How glad I am that I did since I ended up eating half of the sauce by the spoonful.
 It tasted like a heavenly cream of tomato soup.

-It’s incredible that you only need 3 ingredients (I’m not counting salt & pepper) to make this delicious tomato sauce.
-Oh, 3 ingredients and a little trick.
+It’s incredible that you only need 3 ingredients (I’m not counting salt) to make this delicious tomato sauce.
+OK, three ingredients and a little trick.

 Go ahead and read Esther’s description to find out about the one trick that will turn a simple tomato sauce into an outstanding dish.